FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 ### B. Help Box:

 This box aims to provide some advice to the user of the dashboard.
-Indeed it help the user to understand the diffrent element present in the first section (Trading Portfolio).
+Indeed it helps the user to understand the different elements present in the first section (Trading Portfolio).

 ### C. In-sample performance analysis:

-This first graphical element is guide for the user to choose and explore the different possible parameters for the trading strategies.
-It just have an informal purpose and gives only an indication of results obtained in the in-sample framework.
-It could be useful for to choose the optimal parameters of the technical indicators trading strategies, but for the machine and deep learning strategies it have only an utility to inform the user if he want to reproduces the strategies.
-For every plot, the objective functions of the heatmaps are the Sharpe ratio function, dpending on the strategy parameters.
+This first graphical element is a guide for the user to choose and explore the different possible parameters for the trading strategies.
+It just has an informational purpose and gives only an indication of results obtained in the in-sample framework.
+It could be useful to choose the optimal parameters of the technical indicators trading strategies, but for the machine and deep learning strategies, it has only utility to inform the user if he wants to reproduce the strategies.
+For every plot, the objective functions of the heatmaps are the Sharpe ratio function, depending on the strategy parameters.

 |Strategy|Graph|
 |---|---|